hphelion/documentation/cli.unix.2.reference.md

 ###Description
 Lists all the DNS domains that are associated with the account.
 The list begins with identifier and contains name, TTL, serial number, email and time created.
-Optionally, you can filter the list by specifying name or ID.
+Optionally, filter the list by specifying name or ID.

 ###Examples
 List all dns domains: